 It may be easy to see the pitfalls of borrowing irresponsibly when we explain it this way; however, many students continue to struggle like Student A because they are simply uninformed about their repayment options or have trouble managing long-term expectations after graduation.
 Most importantly, try to resist the temptation to borrow more than you need.
 If you need more than your initial loan provides, you can always borrow more money, this first step is key to saving time and money, and to avoiding the stress of dragging out your loan payments over the next 20 years.

 Over-borrowing also tends to construct unrealistic expectations for future spending.
 By borrowing only what you need, you can still live comfortably by making a few minor sacrifices in your college years, and you will reap the rewards when your income catches up to your education after graduation.
 Those who borrow extra loan money for things like rent in college may have every intention of paying their loans off fast, but will likely learn just how quickly this temporary source of income is depleted in the real world.
 Students who borrow responsibly will have a better chance of avoiding high-interest payments and defaulting on their loans.

 Additional Financial Aid Resources

-- StudentLoans.gov The official hub of all-things-student-loans, hosted by the U.S. Department of Education, this site offers a wealth of resources including financial counseling services, an interactive repayment estimator tool, and information about fulfilling TEACH grant service terms.
+- StudentLoans.gov Hosted by the U.S. Department of Education, this site offers a wealth of resources including financial counseling services, an interactive repayment estimator tool, and information about fulfilling TEACH grant service terms.

 - StudentAid.ed.gov The federal student aid branch of the USDE provides comprehensive information and support for students applying for all forms of financial aid, starting with the FAFSA and potentially including scholarships, grants, and loans.
 This site offers definitive descriptions of the different types of aid, as well as links to available opportunities.